kscripting/kscript/README.md

 default Kotlin package.
 Two workarounds for ArchLinux exists, which can be used to make 'kscript' working with ArchLinux:

-1. Manually create symlinks in the system:
+1. Manually create symlinks in the system...

     ```shell
     sudo mkdir /usr/share/kotlin/bin
     sudo ln -s /usr/bin/kotlin /usr/share/kotlin/bin/kotlin
     sudo ln -s /usr/bin/kotlinc /usr/share/kotlin/bin/kotlinc
     ```

-2. Install Kotlin using SdkMan:
+2. ...or install Kotlin using SdkMan:
    [Installation of SdkMan](#installation)

 The problem should be fixed in the Kotlin package for ArchLinux.
 See more in the Github issue: